jmrunarko/KDevelop-Unicon/README.md

 Unicon is a programming language which IMO I found a lot easier to read and write.

-I do C, C++, Fortran and Python.
-It has 2D, 3D Graphics Library.
+I do programming in C, C++, Fortran and Python, but I felt easier to code in Unicon especially when dealing with string and text processing.

+It has 2D, 3D Graphics Library which can be setup with just a view of lines.
 It has a lexx and yacc of it's own, socket library and so on.

 You can find more information about Unicon on their website: